-Medicinal fungi usually belong to rarer and slowly growing species.
+Medicinal fungi are mostly rare and slow growing species.
 Their cultivation on a natural substrate deprives us of the necessity to obtain the fruits of these mushrooms from nature.
-With the proper care of the substrate, water, and the quality of the genofond of the medicinal fungi you can get a natural equivalent.
+With the proper care of the substrate, water, and the quality of the genofond of medicinal fungi sown, a natural equivalent can be obtained.

 Different methods and configurations of mushroom cultivation

 As a substrate for wood-destroying fungal species, either full wood (logs) or sawdust, straw, or other comminuted organic material are used.
-Cultivation on fields requires only minimal care, and the growing mushrooms are decorative, so this method is suitable for recreational growers:
+Cultivation on the logs requires only minimal care and grown mushrooms are decorative, so this method is suitable for recreational growers:

 The issue of optimal conditions for mushroom cultivation has no general answer.
-Different types of mushrooms require different substrates (wood, straw, manure, etc.) to grow.
-They are also parasitic fungi that grow only on certain organisms (eg caterpillars, Cordyceps spp. ).
+Different types of fungi require different substrates (wood, straw, manure, etc.) to grow.
+They are also parasitic mushrooms that grow only on certain organisms (eg caterpillars, Cordyceps spp. ).
 Configuration requirements also vary for different types:

 Production of fruit concentrate

 Collection of spatter dust

 Each mushroom grower produces a certain amount of spontaneous dust.
-There is no surprise - it can be said that the production and propagation of spores is the main mission of the trunk.
-In the warm air that usually dominates in the grocery store, the spatter dust gradually accumulates under the hats:
+There is nothing to be surprised - it is possible to say that the production and spread of spores is the main mission of the fertility.
+In the wind, which usually dominates in the grocery store, the spatter dust gradually accumulates under the hats:

-(Brown spore dust gathered in the grocery under the glistening glistening glans)
+(brown spatter dust gathered in the grocery under the glans of glossy glitter)